 UPDATE: UC MEDICAL & COUNSELLING SERVICES

-Medical and Counselling services at the University of Canberra remain open and are transitioning to online video and telephone consultations throughout the COVID-19 crisis.
-All doctors and counsellors will be available for telehealth appointments from Monday the 30th March 2020.
+Medical and Counselling services at the University of Canberra remain open and are providing Medicare Bulk Billed video and telephone consultations throughout the COVID-19 crisis.
+All doctors and counsellors are available for telehealth appointments.

 Doctors will still be available for face-to-face consultations, however patients will need to be assessed first via a telehealth video or telephone consultation before coming to the Centre.
 This procedure will allow us to maximise safety for patients and staff.
 Any patients with flu or cold-like symptoms must be assessed by a telehealth consultation and only come into the practice if asked to do so by the doctor.
-Our psychologists are in the process of shifting to only phone consultation, with an aim to have these fully online by Monday 30 March.
+Our psychologists are providing phone & video consultations.

 Should you have any queries about how to access medical appointments or psychological services from the Medical & Counselling Centre please don’t hesitate to contact the Medical & Counselling Centre on 6201 2351.